jccarrigan/OilandGasAssetEvaluation/README.md

 ![4yearFeatures](Plots/4Year/feature_importanceAverage.png)

+The results are mostly unsurprising.
+Material pumped during frac jobs and initial production volumens are shown to be correlated with eventual production.
+THe importance of location parameters is a bit more intriguing.
+Further investigation into these insights is required to describe the reasoning behind this finding.

-Given the relatively low accuracy of the models, additional work is necessary for these models to supplant traditional engineering techniques to evaluate a particular asset.
+Moving forward, these models could be used to predict long term well performance for wells that have recently been drilled or only produced for a short time.
+Overall, given the high error numbers and the average r-squared values, additional work is necessary for these models to supplant traditional engineering techniques to evaluate a particular oil and gas asset.
 This approach may be useful in circumstances where time or data is limited.
+Acquiring more geologic data, time-series forecasting, and kernal smoothing are all additional actions that could improve the utility of this project.

 ## Appendix